Catching refusals — guard rails for autonomous agents

 Status blocked is a separate state alongside done and failed.
 It means: the prompt needs reformulating, this is an engineering task for me, not a model failure.
 My phone gets a Telegram message with the refusal snippet, and in the morning I decide whether to sharpen the prompt (more program-scope context, explicit "this is authorized BB research") or pull the task from the queue.

-The regex is not elegant.
-It's a list of phrases I've seen in spawn logs.
-It will change as new model generations develop new refusal idioms.
-That's fine — I maintain it like a test suite.
+The regex is simply a list of phrases I've seen in spawn logs.
+It will change as new model generations develop new refusal idioms — I maintain it like a test suite.

 Failure mode 3: usage limits